NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

 .. code-block:: console

-    sudo apt-get install cuda-toolkit-11.8
+    sudo apt-get install cuda-toolkit-12.0

 inside the container.
+Make sure the toolkit version you install matches the CUDA runtime installation in the container.
 Most Python packages that use GPU-acceleration, such as for example `CuPy <https://cupy.dev>`__, require an existing CUDA installation.
-After installing the `cuda-toolkit-11.8` you can install CuPy with the command
+After installing the `cuda-toolkit-12.0` you can install CuPy for CUDA 12 with the command

 .. code-block:: console

-    python3 -m pip install cupy-cuda11x
+    python3 -m pip install cupy-cuda12x

 .. _cuda-dependencies-prebuilt-binaries: